nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/granules?entry_title=DatasetId%204"

 See under "Find collections by entry title" for more examples of how to use this parameter.

+#### <a name="g-entry-id"></a> Find granules by parent collection entry id

+Find granules matching 'entry\_id param value.
+The 'entry\_id' here refers to the entry id of the collections corresponding to the granules being searched for.
+Entry Id is the concatenation of short name, an underscore, and version of the corresponding collections.

+    curl "%CMR-ENDPOINT%/granules?entry_id\[\]=SHORT_V5"

+Multiple collections may be specified

+    curl "%CMR-ENDPOINT%/granules?entry_id\[\]=MYCOLLECTION_V1&entry_id\[\]=OTHERCOLLECTION_V2"

+See under "Find collections by entry id" for more examples of how to use this parameter.

 #### <a name="g-temporal"></a> Find granules with temporal